The following protected class groups are legally protected from prohibited harassment and discrimination either by law or Michigan Tech policy.

 The Office of Management and Budget (OMB) minimum categories for race and ethnicity

 The Office of Management and Budget (OMB) is the business division of the Executive Office of the President of the United States that administers the United States federal budget and oversees the performance of federal agencies.
+Michigan Tech is required to use the following race and ethnicity categories for federal reporting as a Federal Contractor.

 American Indian or Alaska Native – A person having origins in any of the original peoples of North and South America (including Central America), and who maintains cultural identification through tribal affiliation or community recognition.